 Lead life-changing adventures while mentoring volunteer summer staff

-Applications for summer 2022 will be available November 19th!
+Applications for summer 2022 are currently OPEN!

 Summer Interns at Camp Bighorn get to spend two months leading adventures and speaking into the lives of campers and volunteers.
 This role is highly relational and involves a lot of technical skills.
 Your first responsibility is to build relationships with our volunteer Summer Staff, which includes leading devotions from Scripture, modeling integrity, and finding creative ways to have fun together!
 By helping these young leaders follow Jesus, you create a healthy environment for ministry and play a big part in the spiritual growth of all the campers and guests at Camp Bighorn.